motherboardMage/learning-rust/notes/Common-programming-concepts.md

 let spaces = spaces.len();
 ```

-Be careful while shadowing as there may be confusion between shadowing and assigning sometimes.
-See [[reassigning-confusion]], **it is very important**.
+Be careful while shadowing as there may be confusion between shadowing and assigning sometimes among other problems.
+See [reassigning-confusion](/notes/extras/Reassigning-confusion.md) and [shadowing-confusion](/notes/extras/shadowing-confusion.md), **these are very important**.

 ---